-The Board of Directors unanimously recommends a vote FOR the approval of amendments to the Company's Stock Incentive Plan to reserve an additional 400,000 shares of common stock for issuance under the plan and to allow for continued vesting of options for directors who retire from the Board of Directors due to the Company's mandatory retirement policy for directors.
+The Board of Directors unanimously recommends a vote FOR the approval of an amendment to the Company's Stock Incentive Plan to reserve an additional 400,000 shares of common stock for issuance under the plan.

-3. Ratification of the Appointment of Schneider Downs & Co., Inc. as the Company's Independent Registered Public Accountants for 2007.
+3. Ratification of the Appointment of Schneider Downs & Co., Inc. as the Company's Independent Registered Public Accountants for 2010.

-The Audit Committee has appointed Schneider Downs & Co., Inc. ("SD") as our independent registered public accountants for 2007.
-The Board has directed that the selection of the independent registered public accountants be submitted for ratification by the stockholders at the Annual Meeting.
-SD has served as our independent registered public accountants since September 2003.
+The Audit Committee has appointed Schneider Downs & Co., Inc. ("SD") as our independent registered public accountants for 2010.
+The Board has directed that the appointment of the independent registered public accountants be submitted for ratification by the stockholders at the Annual Meeting.
+SD has served as our independent registered public accountants since 2003.

 Stockholder ratification of the selection of SD as Universal Stainless' independent registered public accountants is not required by Universal Stainless' Bylaws or otherwise.
-However, the Board of Directors is submitting the selection of SD to the stockholders for ratification as a matter of what it considers to be best practices in corporate governance.
-If the stockholders fail to ratify the selection, the Audit Committee will retain discretion as to whether or not to retain SD.
-Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interest of Universal Stainless and its stockholders.
+However, the Board of Directors is submitting the appointment of SD to the stockholders for ratification as a matter of what it considers to be best practices in corporate governance.
+If the stockholders fail to ratify the appointment, the Audit Committee will retain discretion as to whether or not to retain SD.
+Even if the appointment is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interest of Universal Stainless and its stockholders.

-The Board of Directors unanimously recommends a vote FOR the ratification of the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2007.
+The Board of Directors unanimously recommends a vote FOR the ratification of the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2010.